Biochip: Protein chips

 Protein chips (also known as proteomics chips) are designed to detect and analyze proteins.
 These chips contain arrays of immobilized proteins or antibodies, which can be used for profiling protein interactions, identification, and quantification.

 Lab-on-a-chip (LOC)

 Lab-on-a-chip (LOC) devices integrate multiple laboratory functions into a single chip.
 These chips incorporate sample preparation, reaction, analysis, and detection into one compact platform.
 LOC devices are used for clinical diagnostics, environmental monitoring, and chemical analysis.

 Cell chips

 Cell chips are designed to grow and analyze living cells.
 They provide a platform for studying cellular behavior, drug interactions, and cell signaling.
-These chips allow high-throughput screening of potential drugs and treatments for various diseases.
+Cell-based chips are capable of simulating various physiological and pathological environments, providing high-throughput screening capabilities.
+This allows for the rapid evaluation of potential drug effects on cells, including drug toxicity, efficacy, and their impact on cellular signaling pathways.

 Microfluidic chips

 Microfluidic chips manipulate tiny amounts of liquids and gases in channels with micro-scale dimensions.
+Commonly fabricated from materials such as polydimethylsiloxane (PDMS), glass, and thermoplastic polymers, these chips demonstrate outstanding biocompatibility and optical properties.
 These chips are used for a variety of biological applications, including PCR amplification, cell sorting, and DNA sequencing.